 Explore the Phobjikha (Bhutan’s most beautiful valley) and also visit the Education Center, which is being looked after by the Royal Society of Protection of Nature (RSPN).
 Then start driving to Paro, en-route visit the Wangdi Town and the nearby villages are famous for stone and slate carvings.
 Few kilometers from the town you can also view Bhutan’s most unique village, Rinchengang.
 Overnight hotel in Paro.

 Day 7: Hike Paro Taksang

 After breakfast hike to Taktsang Monastery.
-The trail is broad and the walk of approximately 1.5 to 2 hours uphill takes you almost a kilometre above the Paro valley floor (for those who cannot hike we will arrange a horse for transfer up to cafeteria).
+The trail is broad and the walk of approximately 1.5 to 2 hours uphill takes you almost a kilometer above the Paro valley floor (for those who cannot hike we will arrange a horse for transfer up to the cafeteria).